-Pick-A-Hero is proudly funded by The Rotary.
+Pick-A-Hero is proudly funded by the Rotary Club of Singapore.

 Pick-A-Hero is a cyber wellness campaign by Singapore Repertory Theatre in an effort to combat cyberbullying in Singapore.
 A 7-part video series was written and directed by Daniel Jenkins to shed light on the various aspects of cyberbullying such as Image Alteration, Public Shaming, Bystander Effect, Peer and Parental Support etc.